Tourism in Indonesia: Volcanoes

-In Sumbawa, Mount Tambora with its historical massive volcanic eruption back in 1815 that produced massive caldera also had gained attention among hikers.
-In the neighbouring island of Flores, the three-coloured volcanic crater-lake of Kelimutu is also hailed as one of Indonesia's natural wonder and had attracted visitors worldwide.
-Puncak Jaya in the Lorentz National Park, the highest mountain in Indonesia and one of the few mountains with ice caps at the (tropical) equator offers the opportunity of rock climbing.
-In Sumatra, there are the remains of a supervolcano eruption that have created the landscape of Lake Toba close to Medan in North Sumatra.
+In Sumbawa, Mount Tambora – with a historic major volcanic eruption in 1815 that produced a huge caldera – also gained attention among hikers.
+On the neighbouring island of Flores, the three-coloured volcanic crater-lake of Kelimutu is also praised as one of Indonesia's natural wonders and has attracted visitors worldwide.
+Puncak Jaya in the Lorentz National Park, the highest mountain in Indonesia and a rare mountain with ice caps at the (tropical) equator, offers opportunities for rock climbing.
+In Sumatra, the remains of a supervolcano eruption have created the landscape of Lake Toba near Medan in North Sumatra.

 Cultural tourism

-Bali is famous for its rich and colourful culture, Hindu festivals and dances.
+Bali is known for its rich and colourful culture, Hindu festivals and dances.

-Indonesia consists of over 600 ethnic groups, spread over a 1.8 million km^{2} area of 6,000 inhabited islands.
-This creates a cultural diversity, further compounded by Hindu, Buddhist, Islamic and European colonialist influences.
-In Bali, where most of Indonesian Hindus live, cultural and religious festivals with Balinese dance-drama performances in Balinese temples are major attractions to foreign tourists.
+The population of Indonesia consists of over 600 ethnic groups, spread over the 1.8 million km^{2} area of 6,000 inhabited islands.
+This population creates cultural diversity, further amplified by Hindu, Buddhist, Islamic and European colonial influences.
+In Bali, where most Indonesian Hindus live, cultural and religious festivals with Balinese dance-drama performances in Balinese temples are attractions for foreign tourists.

-Despite foreign influences, a diverse array of indigenous traditional cultures is still evident in Indonesia.
-The indigenous ethnic group of Toraja in South Sulawesi, still has a strong tradition that descends from animistic beliefs even though most Toraja are Christian now.
-One of the most famous Toraja tradition is their funeral rites, Rambu Solo.
-The Minangkabau ethnic group retain a unique matrilineal culture, despite being devoted Muslims.
-Other indigenous ethnic groups include the Asmat and Dani in Papua, the Dayak in Kalimantan and the Mentawai in Sumatra, where traditional rituals are still observed.
+Despite foreign influences, an array of indigenous traditional cultures is still evident in Indonesia.
+The indigenous ethnic group of Toraja in South Sulawesi retains a strong tradition that derives from animistic beliefs, even though most Toraja are Christian.
+A well-known Toraja tradition is the funeral rites, Rambu Solo.
+The Minangkabau ethnic group retains a unique matrilineal culture, despite being devoted Muslims.
+Other indigenous ethnic groups include the Asmat and the Dani in Papua; the Dayak in Kalimantan; and the Mentawai in Sumatra, where traditional rituals are still performed.

 Ramayana Wayang wong Javanese dance performance at Prambanan temple.

 Cultural tourism also plays a significant part in Yogyakarta, a special province in Indonesia known as the centre of classical Javanese fine art and culture.
-The rise and fall of Buddhist, Hindu, and Islamic kingdoms in Central Java has transformed Yogyakarta into a melting pot of Indonesian culture.
-Classical Javanese dances are performed in royal courts of Yogyakarta and Surakarta, as well as Javanese Ramayana Ballet performed in Prambanan open-air theatre.
+The rise and fall of Buddhist, Hindu, and Islamic kingdoms in Central Java has changed Yogyakarta into a melting pot of Indonesian culture.
+Classical Javanese dances are performed in the royal courts of Yogyakarta and Surakarta, and Javanese Ramayana Ballet is performed in the Prambanan open-air theatre.

-Most major Indonesian cities have their state-owned museums, although most are in modest display.
-The most complete and comprehensive museum that displaying Indonesian culture and history spanned from prehistoric to colonial era is National Museum of Indonesia located in Jakarta.
+Most major Indonesian cities have state-owned museums, although most are modest in appearance.
+As a prominent example, the National Museum of Indonesia in Jakarta displays Indonesian culture and history from the prehistoric to the colonial era.

-For Indonesian and foreign visitors unable to visit all Indonesian provinces, Taman Mini Indonesia Indah in East Jakarta provides a comprehensive microcosm of Indonesian culture.
-Established in 1975 by Tien Suharto, this park displaying museums, separate pavilions with the collections of Indonesian architecture, clothing, dances and traditions all depicted impeccably.
+For Indonesian and foreign visitors unable to visit all Indonesian provinces, the cultural theme park Taman Mini Indonesia Indah in East Jakarta provides a comprehensive microcosm of Indonesian culture.
+This park was established in 1975 by Tien Suharto, wife of Indonesian president Suharto.
+The park features museums, pavilions with collections of Indonesian architecture, clothing, dances and traditions.